pgxn/rfcs/text/0003-meta-spec-v2.md

 There are currently no developer-focused alternatives to the PGXN Meta Spec.
-Other extension registries, such as  [Trunk], [PGXMan], [StackBuilder], and the community [Yum] and Apt repositories decouple maintenance of build metadata and dependencies, in particular, from the developer.
-Instead they're independently and manually managed by volunteers or employees of teh companies who developed them.
+Other extension registries, such as  [Trunk], [PGXMan], [StackBuilder], and the community [Yum] and [Apt] repositories decouple maintenance of build metadata and dependencies, in particular, from the developer.
+Instead they're independently and manually managed by volunteers or employees of the companies who develope and maintain them.

-They also tend to have formats specific to the platforms they serve, rather than to PostgreSQL specifically.
+They also tend to have formats specific to the platforms they serve, rather than to PostgreSQL generally.

 Without this metadata, it would be difficult to develop a cross-platform, community binary packaging registry of all PGXN distributions.
 With this